Other Interceptors

 - Request interceptors registered before

-setupCache()run before the cache interceptor; those registered aftersetupCache()run after the cache interceptor. - Response interceptors registered before
+setupCache()run after the cache interceptor; those registered aftersetupCache()run before the cache interceptor. - Response interceptors registered before

-setupCache()run after the cache interceptor; those registered aftersetupCache()run before the cache interceptor.
+setupCache()run before the cache interceptor; those registered aftersetupCache()run after the cache interceptor. - By default,

 Explanation